hkingravi/funcobs-pytorch/README.md

 and so on.
 This repository will add code where the generator for the function space will be generalized, and will include deep neural networks.

+The goal of this package is to strike a balance between reproducibility of research and speed.
+Due to the former requirement, a lot of the code is written in-house, even though better implementations probably exist somewhere else (see e.g. GPyTorch, a recent package for efficient training of Gaussian processes).
 To achieve fast performance, we use a PyTorch backend where possible, which allows for the use of GPUs where available.
 I recommend installing all dependencies using conda.